Anthrocon/www/content/Events/floor-wars/index.md

 **Am I allowed to participate if I’m a minor?
 Are there any age restrictions to the competition?**

 No, there are no longer any age restrictions for Floor Wars.
-However if you are a minor, you will need to follow the rules for minors requiring chaperones as outlined in our [**Minors 13 and Under section**](/faq/minors-questions).
+However if you are a minor, you will need to follow the rules for minors requiring chaperones as outlined in our [Minors 13 and Under section](/faq/minors-questions).

 **I don’t know who all the members of my crew will be.
 Can I still sign up, or do I have to find my crew first?**